-Casey, an 18mo desexed male Burmese cat, was presented Friday afternoon after escaping from the house and being bitten on the head by a dog.
+Casey, an 18 month old desexed male Burmese cat, was presented one Friday afternoon after escaping from the house and being bitten on the head by a dog.
 Casey had bruising to the top of his head, and generalised inflammation to the head and face.
 The exam also revealed a separated symphysis of his low jaw.
-These injuries are common where a cat is hit on the head as rotational forces applied to the head/jaw lead to separation of the lower jaw at this point.
-X-rays revealed no other damage to head/jaw/face structures.
+These injuries are common where a cat is hit on the head as rotational forces applied to the head and jaw, leading to separation of the lower jaw at this point.
+X-rays revealed no other damage to head, jaw or face structures.
 He was placed onto IV fluids, given a long-acting antibiotic, NSAID anti-inflammatory injection, opioid (buprenorphine) injection and an opioid (fentanyl) patch applied to his foreleg.
 His breathing was stable, and he appeared to have suffered no chest or abdominal injuries.
 He was placed into hospital care and allowed to rest overnight.

 Casey was anaesthetised with O2/Isoflurane by mask, intubated, then placed onto O2/Isoflurane gas maintenance.

-20” needles in place acting as wire guides.
 Wire is then placed around the lower canines to hold the lower jaw symphysis together to allow healing to occur.
 The wire is tied beneath the jaw, after removal of the needle wire guides.
 The wire tie is often left outside of the skin, whereas I prefer to cut the skin, allowing the wire to be buried beneath the skin during this healing period so the wire does not get caught on bedding or other material.
-The wire is usually left in place for 6-8 weeks.
+The wire is usually left in place for six to eight weeks.

 The result after the wire is tied and buried beneath lower jaw skin.

 The normal alignment of lower jaw post wire placement